-- (i) If very little gravity (eg on moon), then molecules would move, collide, and eventually disappear into space.
-So no atmosphere. - (ii) If gravity very strong c.f. kinetic energy (eg on a remote planet), molecules move too slowly, and form a liquid or solid, like the planet itself - so again no atmosphere. - Earth balance between the two effects, so we do fortunately have an atmosphere! (we can breathe!!)
+- (i) In very little gravity (eg on moon) molecules move, collide, and eventually disappear into space.
+Hence no atmosphere. - (ii) If gravity is very strong and kinetic energy not too high (next class temperature) (eg on a remote planet), molecules move too slowly, and form a liquid or solid, like the planet itself - so again no atmosphere. - Earth balance between the two effects, so we do fortunately have an atmosphere! (we can breathe!!)